Slope86/QIRT/docs/tutorials/basic_create_state.md

 ## Visualizing Quantum States

 As you've seen, we used the `draw()` method to visualize our quantum states.
 This method provides a basic representation of the state.
-For more advanced visualization techniques, including different output formats and customization options, please refer to our [How-To Guide on Visualizing Quantum States](../how_to_guides/visualize_states.md).
+For more advanced visualization options, including different output formats and customization, please refer to our [How-To Guide on Visualizing Quantum States](../how_to_guides/visualize_states.md).

 ## Next Steps